Active Substance: imatinib

 What is Imatinib Accord and what is it used for?

-Imatinib Accord is an anticancer medicine that contains the active substance imatinib.
-It is used to treat the following diseases:
+Imatinib Accord is a cancer medicine used to treat the following diseases:

 - Ph+ acute lymphoblastic leukaemia (ALL), a type of cancer in which lymphocytes (another type of white blood cell) multiply too quickly.
-Imatinib Accord is used in combination with other anticancer medicines in adults who have been newly diagnosed with Ph+ ALL.
-It is also used alone to treat Ph+ ALL that has returned following previous treatment, or is not responding to other medicines;
+Imatinib Accord is used in combination with other cancer medicines in adults and children who have been newly diagnosed with Ph+ ALL.
+It is also used alone in adults to treat Ph+ ALL that has returned following previous treatment, or is not responding to other medicines;

 - advanced hypereosinophilic syndrome (HES) or chronic eosinophilic leukaemia (CEL), diseases in which eosinophils (another type of white blood cell) start growing out of control.
 Imatinib Accord is used to treat adults with HES or CEL who have a specific re‑arrangement of two genes called FIP1L1 and PDGFRα;